|

 received by the creditor prior to assignment is so you can

-enter those debtor payments in order to keep interest accurate.
+enter those debtor payments in order to keep interest

-At the bottom right of the tab you can print a 'Pay As
+At the bottom right of the tab you can

-You Go' creditor statement (prints what is due on the
+print a 'Pay As You Go' creditor statement (prints what is

-creditor on all the creditor's accounts.
+owed the creditor on all the creditor's accounts.

 |